masteredward/xavier-system/README.md

 ## Deployment and Installation

-The default installation of the **Xavier System** bundles the Oh My ZSH framework with the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) ZSH theme maintained by [Roman Perepelitsa](https://github.com/romkatv).
+The default installation of the **Xavier System** bundles the **Oh My ZSH** framework with the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) ZSH theme maintained by [Roman Perepelitsa](https://github.com/romkatv).
 The installation can be customized by creating the configuration file `xv-setup.yaml` file, modifying the bundled `xv-setup.example.yaml` file.

-The installation customization allows the user to choose various Oh My ZSH plugins and themes, builtin or custom.
-Also, allows the user to avoid Oh My ZSH entirelly.
+The installation customization allows the user to choose various **Oh My ZSH** plugins and themes, builtin or custom.
+Also, allows the user to avoid **Oh My ZSH** entirelly.
 It's installation uses the `xv-setup` container tool, which uses an [Ansible](https://www.ansible.com) playbook for both setup and updates.

-To automate the environment creation, the user can customize one of the bundled [AWS CloudFormation](https://aws.amazon.com/cloudformation) templates in the `cfn` directory, available for both AMD64 or ARM64 architetures.
+To automate the environment creation, the user can customize one of the bundled [AWS CloudFormation](https://aws.amazon.com/cloudformation) templates in the `cfn/` directory, available for both AMD64 (x86_64) or ARM64 (aarch64) architetures.

 The CloudFormation template uses the minimal [Amazon Linux 2022](https://aws.amazon.com/linux/amazon-linux-2022) AMI with it's default kernel.
 The **Amazon Linux 2022** is the latest version of Amazon Linux, now rebased to **Fedora**.
 AWS team is doing a terrific job on optimizing the **Amazon Linux 2022** distro.
 For this reason, **Amazon Linux 2022** is the default base distro for the **Xavier System** project.
 The base distro can be customized as well, but since it will be used only as base for Xavier containers, there is no much benefit here.
 Also, the `xv` utility container uses the official [Amazon Linux 2022 container image](https://hub.docker.com/_/amazonlinux/) as base too.